Remi-Gau/NARPS_CPPL/README.md

 Type in the following command to copy the relevant files and unzip them:
 `step_3_run_first_level.m`

+### Quality control
+Several scripts were created to vizualize participants' reactions times, or fMRIprep and MRIQC outputs.

+For example:

+All the `quality_control*.m` scripts.

+`make_figures_RT.m` collects subject RT and plots how they are distributed across gain and loss on average at the group level and for each subject.
+It also checks overall distributions of RT for each subjects and missed responses.

+`make_figures_accept_reject.m` collects subject responses (1 = weak accept ; 2 = strong accept ; -1 = weak reject ; -2 = strong reject) and plots how they are distributed across gain and loss on average at the group level and for each subject

 ### Running the group level GLM
 Type in the following command to copy the relevant files and unzip them:
 `step_4_run_second_level.m`